qxdu/MDM/readme.md

 To adapt to the cellular environment, we should ensure the generated promoters follow the key feature distributions of the natural promoter sequences.
 Here we perform multiple comparisons of our MDM with DDSM, WGAN, PromoDiff and PPSM.

-Our datasets for similarity analysis contain 4 benchmarks (ecoli_50, ecoli_165, yeast_80, yeast_1000) from GPro: https://github.com/WangLabTHU/GPro/wiki/7.-Datasets
+Our datasets for similarity analysis contain 4 benchmarks (ecoli_50, ecoli_165, yeast_80, yeast_1000) from GPro: https://github.com/WangLabTHU/GPro/wiki/7.-Datasets .
+Refer to our provided wiki for more detailed information about these benchmarks.

 |Metrics|Codes|Description|